weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 This will take a few minutes, so be patient.

-**Note:** this will autodetect the network interface to advertise the master on as the interface with the default gateway.
+**Note:** This will autodetect the network interface to advertise the master on as the interface with the default gateway.

 If you want to use a different interface, specify `--api-advertise-addresses=<ip-address>` argument to `kubeadm init`.

 Please refer to the [kubeadm reference doc](http://kubernetes.io/docs/admin/kubeadm/) if you want to read more about the flags `kubeadm init` provides.

-This command downloads and installs the cluster database and the "control plane" components.
-This may take several minutes.
+This command downloads and installs the cluster database and the "control plane" components and it may take several minutes.

 The output should look like: